OpenNebula/docs/source/installation_and_configuration/data_center_federation/config.rst

 OpenNebula *master* zone server replicates database changes on *slaves* using a federated log.
 The log contains the SQL commands which should be applied in all zones.

-.. important:: In the following, each configuration step starts with **Master** or **Slave** to indicate the server where the step must be performed.
+In this document, each configuration step starts with **Master** or **Slave** to indicate the server where the step must be performed.

 .. important:: *Master* and *slave* servers need to talk to each other through their XML-RPC API.
 You may need to update the ``LISTEN_ADDRESS``, and or ``PORT`` in :ref:`/etc/one/oned.conf <oned_conf>` or any firewall rule blocking this communication.
 Note that by default this traffic is not secured, so if you are using public links you need to secure the communication.

 .. important:: The federation can be setup with MySQL or SQLite backends, but you cannot mix them across zones.
 MySQL is recommended for production deployments.

+.. important:: FireEdge is a next-generation GUI, which is not fully supported in federation environments yet.
+Please connect only to the zone you which to operate with FireEdge directly, as it doesn't allow to switch zones.
+Also take into account that the FireEdge functionality enabled in Sunstone won't be present if you switch to a remote zone in Sunstone.

 Step 1.
 Configure the OpenNebula Federation Master Zone
 ================================================================================